Anatoly03/EEUProtocol/README.md

 Indexes `12` to `17` contain the `X` and `Y` coordinates (in order) of the blocks the player touch during movement.

+**SIDE NOTE BY ANATOLY**: Something's missing here.
+28, 29, 30 are actually 29, 30, 31.
+Use 29 for indicating a space press!

 ### <a id="rm-playersmiley">"PlayerSmiley"</a>
 Occurs when a player changes their smiley